hyosung11/Launch-School/Courses/journal.md

 16:42 Working on Execution Context now.

 17:29 Studying context loss and remedies.
 Our soccer practice got pushed up to 6:00 PM, so I got to get ready and go soon.

+## 20220328 월요일

+06:06 I'm in Gather but Alex is not there.
+I think he's coming in now.
+We started watching Pachinko last night and it's pretty good.

+06:13 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Work on Study Guide 4.0
+   * [x] 2.
+Anki Cards Review
+~~   * [ ] 3.
+Read *The Coding Career Handbook*, Chapter 35: Conference CFPs (Call for Papers)
+   * [ ] 4.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?~~

+2. What will you do today?
+   * [ ] 1.
+Work on Study Guide 5.0 during Study Session with Alex
+   * [ ] 2.
+Anki Cards Review
+   * [ ] 3.
+Study Session with Laurent and Michael
+   * [ ] 3.
+Read *The Coding Career Handbook*, Chapter 35: Conference CFPs (Call for Papers)
+   * [ ] 4.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?
+   * [ ] 5.
+Send resume to Derek Barker for Salesforce job.

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I hope to have a good chunk of time to study and do problems while the kids are at school.

+07:20 Studying the context loss problem and solutions.
+I still don't like the term context loss.
+I prefer context change.
+It's definitely cold today.